akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Networking/DNS-Resolution-Failure-AD-Environment/Readme.md

 ## Scenario

-**User Reported:**
+In this lab, I worked on a simulated support case where a user reported:

 > “I can ping the server IP but not the server name.”

-The user was unable to access internal resources using hostname, but confirmed that the server IP address was reachable.
+This indicated that network connectivity was working, but name resolution was failing.

 ---